exercism/docs/community/becoming-a-maintainer.md

 ## Introduction

 Our Maintainers are the people within Exercism that manage the different parts of our ecosystem.
-We aim to have at least active two maintainers for each programming language track, and at least one active maintainer for all the parts of the platform.
+We aim to have at least active two maintainers for each Track, and at least one active maintainer for all the parts of the platform.

-We have a formalised process for becoming and staying a maintainer, to make it achievable and fair for anyone.
+We have a formalised process for becoming and staying a maintainer, to make it achievable and fair for everyone.
-**You can be become a maintainer!**
+**You can become a maintainer!**
 Read on to understand the responsibilities and the process.

 _Note: the sections below generally discuss Track Maintainers.